aws-samples/eks-automated-ipmgmt-multus-pods/README.md

         imagePullPolicy: Always
         args: [/bin/sh, -c, '/app/script.sh sidecar']

-Deploy the sample pod for sidecar solutions in samples direcory and test it
+Deploy the sample pod for sidecar solutions in samples direcory,use your account number in place of xxxxxxxxx and test it
 ```
 $ kubectl create ns multus
 namespace/multus created